FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/EDITORIAL_GUIDELINES.md

         <td>
             - Bold <br>
             - Use the display name in the non-normative section.<br>
-            - The first occurrence in a new section is linked
+            - The first occurrence in a section is linked to the section.
         </td>
     </tr>
     <tr>